Walk, cycle or drive? Coronavirus shakes up urban transport

 BEHAVOURIAL CHANGES While Chinese authorities acted decisively to stop the spread of the virus in the city of Wuhan in January by shutting public transport networks, other governments have taken a softer approach to try and stem the spread of the virus.

 London's transport authority, like many others, said it had enhanced cleaning on its public transit network.
-"People should go about their daily lives as normal but should wash their hands more regularly and thoroughly," Lilli Matson, TfL's health and safety director said on its website.

-Meanwhile New York's Mayor Bill de Blasio urged the city's 9 million residents to work from home or avoid the rush hour in the subway, which carries 1.8 billion passengers a year.
-"We need everyone to do their part," he said on Twitter.
-"Bike or walk to work if you can."

-Some have happily followed the mayor's advice, in a country where more than 1,300 cases of coronavirus have been confirmed and 33 people have died, according to a tally by Johns Hopkins University in Baltimore.
-Brooklyn resident Tracey Churray was working from home.
+On Friday it confirmed that a driver on the busy Jubilee underground line had tested positive for coronavirus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)